goldfirere/layout-polymorphism/static-system-f.md

 all kinds will be layouts.
 We include `layout` premises below to suggest where checks might be needed in a more elaborate language.

-    Δ ⊢ κ concrete ::=
+    Δ ⊢ κ rep ::=

-    Δ ⊢ κ concrete
+    Δ ⊢ κ rep
     ------------------ (Var)
-    Δ, ξ <: κ concrete
+    Δ, ξ <: κ rep

     -------------- (Concrete)
-    Δ ⊢ C concrete
+    Δ ⊢ C rep

-This unary relation, `concrete`, checks whether a layout has enough information to actually be compiled.
-Notably, `Δ ⊢ any concrete` does *not* hold.
+This unary relation, `rep`, checks whether a layout has enough information to actually be compiled (i.e. it is representable).
+Notably, `Δ ⊢ any rep` does *not* hold.

 ## Subtyping for kinds